 Can your recipe calls for one, can you use the other?

 Chipotle can undoubtedly be a workable alternative to smoked paprika, especially if you are a fan of hot foods.
-Both are red and provide both smokiness along with heat.
+Both are red and provide the expected smokiness.

 But remember that chipotle powder is quite a bit spicier than smoked paprika.
 If you don’t enjoy spicy flavor profiles, be cautious when using chipotle powder to replace smoked paprika.
 It can easily make dishes too hot for sensitive palates if you use it as a 1:1 substitute.

 If you use half of the amount required in a recipe, you will lessen the heat and lose much of the color and some of the smoky flavor.
 Get around the heat by cutting the amount of chipotle powder in half and mixing in an equal amount of sweet paprika; this gives you a milder version that is also less smoky.
 Add a little liquid smoke if you need to compensate for the loss of smoky flavor.